hyperledger/indy-hipe/README.md

 [When you need to follow this process]: #when-you-need-to-follow-this-process

-You need to follow this process if you intend to make "substantial" changes to Indy, Indy-SDK, or the HIIP process itself.
+You need to follow this process if you intend to make "substantial" changes to Indy, Indy-SDK, or the HIPE process itself.
 What constitutes a "substantial" change is evolving based on community norms and varies depending on what part of the ecosystem you are proposing to change.

-Some changes do not require a HIIP:
+Some changes do not require a HIPE:

   - Rephrasing, reorganizing, refactoring, or otherwise "changing shape does not change meaning."